squaresLab/GzScenic/README.md

 The YAML file should have the following format:
 ```
-world: <path to an empty gazebo world file>
+world: <path to an empty gazebo world file (default: the GzScenic empty world)>
 models_dir: <path to a directory holding custom models (default: same directory as where this input file is stored)>
 models:
   - name: <name of the model>